source-foundry/manual-ttfa/README.md

 This approach uses the [Source Foundry branch of the freetype2-demos tools](https://github.com/source-foundry/freetype2-demos) (cs-custom branch) that includes source modifications to improve support of this workflow.
 The upstream project source is available at https://git.savannah.gnu.org/cgit/freetype/freetype2-demos.git/ if you prefer to use the default tool builds as released by the FreeType project.
 Just swap the URL for the source in the `git clone` step and proceed with the rest of the compile instructions.

+Please note that this application requires the X11 Window system.
+See the [freetype2-demos README](https://git.savannah.gnu.org/cgit/freetype/freetype2-demos.git/tree/README) for details on how to install this dependency.

 **Important**: *Pull the freetype-demos directory to the root directory that contains the `freetype2` directory created in the FreeType 2 library compile steps above.
 The directory renaming to `freetype2` in the instructions above is mandatory to compile the freetype-demo tools that contain `ftgrid`*.

 ```